List of Playboy Playmates of 1964: February

 Nancy Jo Hooper (Nancy Ann Harrison) (July 17, 1943 – November 15, 2012) was an American model who was Playboy magazine's Playmate of the Month for its February 1964 issue.
 Her centerfold was photographed by Pompeo Posar.
 In a sidebar commentary in The Playmate Book, Posar revealed that he discovered that Nancy Jo was still a virgin in the midst of the Playboy photoshoot when he asked her for "a little bit more sexy look" and she replied, "I don't know anything about sex!"

 Although her Playmate article was titled "Georgia Peach", she was actually from Spartanburg, South Carolina and had won or placed as First Runner Up in a number of beauty pageants in the Old South region before her appearance in Playboy.

 Nancy died on November 15, 2012, in Charleston, South Carolina, at the age of 69.

 March

 Nancy Scott (born October 2, 1941) is an American model who was Playboy magazine's Playmate of the Month for its March 1964 issue.

 Her centerfold was photographed by Ron Vogel.
 She posed topless for the December 1979 Playboy pictorial "Playmates Forever!"

 April

-Laura Lynn Hale (March 20, 1946, in London, England – October 24, 1991), known by the stage name Ashlyn Martin, was an American model and actress who was Playboy magazine's Playmate of the Month for its April 1964 issue.
+Laura Lynn Hale (March 20, 1946, in London, England – October 24, 1991), known by the stage name Ashlyn Martin, was an English model and actress who was Playboy magazine's Playmate of the Month for its April 1964 issue.

 Her centerfold was photographed by Pompeo Posar and Mario Casilli.
 She also appeared in the July 1963 issue of Playboy.
 She also worked as a Bunny at the Chicago Playboy Club.

 Laura died October 24, 1991, at the age of 45 from suicide.